HaxeFoundation/HaxeManual/output/HaxeManual/website/std-remoting-connection.md

-## 10.14.1 Remoting Connection
+## 10.13.1 Remoting Connection

 In order to use remoting, there must be a connection established.
 There are two kinds of Haxe Remoting connections:

-* `haxe.remoting.Connection` is used for **synchronous connections**, where the results can be directly obtained when calling a method.
+* [haxe.remoting.Connection](http://api.haxe.org/haxe/remoting/Connection.html) is used for **synchronous connections**, where the results can be directly obtained when calling a method.
-* `haxe.remoting.AsyncConnection` is used for **asynchronous connections**, where the results are events that will happen later in the execution process.
+* [haxe.remoting.AsyncConnection](http://api.haxe.org/haxe/remoting/AsyncConnection.html) is used for **asynchronous connections**, where the results are events that will happen later in the execution process.

 ###### Start a connection
 There are some target-specific constructors with different purposes that can be used to set up a connection: